aidn3/hypixel-guild-discord-bridge/README.md

 ```

 ## Credits
-The Project is a duplicate of [hypixel-discord-chat-bridge by Senither](https://github.com/Senither/hypixel-discord-chat-bridge).
+- The Project is a duplicate of [hypixel-discord-chat-bridge by Senither](https://github.com/Senither/hypixel-discord-chat-bridge).
-This project is made to be fully flexible and customizable
-offering quality user experience while keeping it simple
+- Aura#5051 for in-game commands: Calculate, 8ball, IQ, Networth, Weight, Bitches